18VAC41-70-270. Sanitation and safety standards for spas and schools.

 1. Any spa or school where esthetics services are delivered to the public must be clean and sanitary at all times.

-3. Licensees shall take sufficient measures to prevent the transmission of communicable and infectious diseases and comply with the sanitation standards identified in this section and shall ensure that all employees likewise comply.
+4. Licensees must take sufficient measures to prevent the transmission of communicable and infectious diseases and comply with the sanitation standards identified in this section and must ensure that all employees likewise comply.

 B. Disinfection and storage of implements.

-2. Disinfection of multiuse items constructed of hard, nonporous materials such as metal, glass, or plastic, that the manufacturer designed for use on more than one client, is to be carried out in the following manner prior to servicing a client:
+2. Disinfection of multiuse implements constructed of hard, nonporous materials such as metal, glass, or plastic that the manufacturer designed for use on more than one client is to be carried out in the following manner prior to servicing a client:

 a.
-Remove all foreign matter from the object, utilizing a brush if needed.
-Drill bits are to be soaked in acetone and scrubbed with a wire brush to remove all foreign matter;
+Remove all foreign matter from the object, utilizing a brush if needed;

 b.
 Wash thoroughly with hot water and soap;